GLOBAL MARKETS-Greek agreement lifts equities, but doubts remain

 later widened to the 1.23 percent level seen three weeks ago.

-Iran and world powers were closing in on a deal that would allow
+be closing in on a nuclear deal that would end sanctions on the

 (Editing by Bernadette Baum and Nick Zieminski)